 Civil Rights Staff

-Sharese C. Paylor serves Rural Development as the Civil Rights Program Compliance Branch Chief and has responsibility and oversight of Rural Development's nationwide civil rights programs and employee engagement/development.
+Sharese C. Paylor serves Rural Development as the acting Director of Civil Rights and has responsibility and oversight of Rural Development's nationwide civil rights programs and employee engagement/development.

 Ms. Paylor monitors compliance reviews in accordance with Title VI Civil Rights Law, ADA, Section 504 of the Rehabilitation Act of 1973, and a host of other civil rights laws, regulations, and executive orders.
 In addition, Ms. Paylor provides technical assistance to both internal and external customers.